Cesare Magistrini: Between the wars

 Cesare Magistrini joined the Fascist Party in October 1922.
 He also returned to military flying with the Regia Aeronautica.

 In 1927, he quit his military flying and began commercial piloting for Transadriatica.
 In July 1931, he became a military reservist.
 By mid-1935, he had amassed one million kilometers of flight experience.
 He had also garnered the Knight's Cross of the Order of the Crown of Italy.

 Second World War and beyond

 When the Italian airline industry was taken over by the Italian military to fight in World War II, Magistrini was pulled back into military service.
 This time, during the May to August award period, he would be rewarded with a further Bronze Medal for Military Valor.
 Also in 1942, he received the Silver Medal for Aeronautical Valor to honor his two million kilometers of flight.

-After World War II, Magistrini was hired as a personal pilot by the King of Yemen.
+After World War II, Magistrini was hired as a personal pilot by the Imam of Yemen.
 When he was done flying, Magistrini had logged over 22,000 flight hours.